Astro (South Korean band): 2020: One & Only, Gateway, and first sub-unit Moonbin & Sanha

 In May 4, Astro released their seventh extended play Gateway.
-On May 12, the EP's title track "Knock" earned the group their second win on the MBC M music show Show Champion.
-On June 28, Astro held their first online live streaming concert 2020 ASTRO Live on WWW., where they performed the song "No, I Don't" for the first time.
+On May 12, the EP's lead single "Knock" earned the group their second win on the MBC M music show Show Champion.
+On June 28, Astro held their first online live streaming concert 2020 Astro Live on WWW, where they performed the song "No, I Don't" for the first time.
 On the same day, the single was distributed digitally through various streaming services.

 On August 14, Fantagio confirmed that members Moonbin and Yoon San-ha would form Astro's first sub-unit called Moonbin & Sanha and that the recording for the unit's first extended play had already been completed.
 Their debut EP In-Out, featuring the lead single "Bad Idea", was released on September 14.
 Eight days later, on September 22, the sub-unit received their first music show award from The Show, making them the fastest K-pop sub-unit to receive their first win on a music show.

 On December 31, Astro released the digital single "We Still (Be With U)" as a special year-end gift to their fans.
-The song is a re-arranged, winter-themed version of the track "We Still" from their seventh extended pay Gateway.
+The song is a re-arranged, winter-themed version of the track "We Still" from their seventh extended play Gateway.